box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata-v2.md

 # Content Explorer – metadata view v2

-The metadata view of [Content Explorer][content-explorer] allows to display files and folders based on their metadata.
+The metadata view of [Content Explorer][content-explorer] allows you to display files and folders based on their metadata.

 ## Overview